 Employee attendance issues and how to address them

 Regular employee attendance is essential for keeping your business running.
-Most small and medium-sized businesses have just enough staff to keep business operations running smoothly, and poor attendance can greatly disrupt key business functions.
+Most small and medium-sized businesses have just enough staff to keep business operations running smoothly, and poor attendance can significantly disrupt key business functions.

-While some absences such as sick leave can’t be avoided, there are plenty of steps that you can take to improve employee attendance within your organization.
-Find out how to create clear attendance expectations, maintain more detailed attendance data, and work with employees to improve their attendance.
+While some absences, such as sick leave, can’t be avoided, there are plenty of steps that you can take to improve employee attendance within your organization.

 Common employee attendance issues